aathertone/aathertone/README.md

-- 👋:wave: Hi, I’m @aathertone
+- 👋 Hi, I’m @aathertone
 - 👀 I’m interested in ...Programming and Solutions Development, WebApp development, etc...
-My primary focus at this point is to facilitation of means in generating a form of income that allows me to Live my life in any way that I deem "comfortable"
+- 🛰️ My primary focus at this point is to facilitation of means in generating a form of income that allows me to Live my life in any way that I deem "comfortable"
 - 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
+- 💞 I’m looking to collaborate on ...
-- 📫 How to reach me AAthertone@gmail.com
+- 📧 How to reach me AAthertone@gmail.com

-- :earth_americas: I enjoy long walks across the forgotten shore; Following in the footsteps of Arthas.
+- 🌎 I enjoy long walks across the forgotten shore; Following in the footsteps of Arthas.

 <!---